The International Steam Pages

 PS Nile Peking (ex-Time Machine and ex-Mahasen) which serves as a floating Chinese restaurant and offers cruises around Cairo

-In the same vein as the above, screw steam ships are covered here: http://steamships.awardspace.com/ (added 22nd November 2009).
+In the same vein as the above, screw steam ships are covered here: http://steamships.awardspace.com/ (added 22nd November 2009, link broken by December 2021).
 This is NOT a database but just illustrates a few preserved items.
-Their North America page is more comprehensive http://steamships.awardspace.com/North%20America.htm (added 22nd November 2009).

-John Carstairs Hallam email: carstairs@jchallam.fsnet.co.uk has an initial list of some 400 extant machines - he would like to get in touch with fellow enthusiasts.
-For an excellent website on (surviving) British built steam fire engines see http://british-steam-fire-engines.org/index.html (added 6th December 2008).
-There are a couple of pictures on this site, under Cuba.
+John Carstairs Hallam email: carstairs@jchallam.fsnet.co.uk (domain dead by October 2017) has an initial list of some 400 extant machines - he would like to get in touch with fellow enthusiasts.
+For an excellent website on (surviving) British built steam fire engines see http://british-steam-fire-engines.org/index.html (added 6th December 2008), link amended to http://british-steam-fire-engines.org/category/british-fire-engines/ (link broken 5th April 2019)(29th October 2017)

-See this site http://www.greentea.net/tea_process.html from which the following quotation is taken (albeit refers to times past, no doubt):
+See this site http://www.greentea.net/tea_process.html (link is dead by 9th October 2014) from which the following quotation is taken (albeit refers to times past, no doubt):

 "The machinery in use is very varied in character, and it has been evolved principally by practical planters of a mechanical turn.
 Many estate superintendents have begun their careers Machi as engineers, and it is not unusual for a large estate, or group of estates, to have one member of the European staff who is a qualified engineer.
 The motive power is generally a steam engine, but the greater economy and facility of oil engines have led to their fairly wide adoption.
 Where water power is available, turbines of a variety of types are in use, the machines to be driven are airfans, rollers, roll-breakers, sifters, cutters and packers, and there are besides numerous types of driers or desiccators.
 The names associated with the most successful and widely used machines are those of the Messrs Jackson (makers, Marshalls of Gainsborough) and Mr S. C. Davidson, of the Sirocco Works, Belfast.
 The production of the empty boxes for packing, called chests or half-chests, is in itself a large industry.
 The heavy old-fashioned country-made packages are rapidly being replaced by light-tarred, boxes made from several thicknesses of veneer pressed closely together, most of which come from Russia."